January 18

 (Date Order)

 • Harbin Ice and Snow Sculpture Festival - Usually starts annually on January 5, and typically runs for a month or more, in Harbin, China and is the largest ice and snow festival in the world!
-2024 dates are December 20, 2024 - Early March, 2024.
+2025 dates are December 25, 2024 - Late February / Early March, 2025, depending on weather conditions.

 Astrological Sign